 In its master’s education, the school follows a studio-based model with a low faculty-to-student ratio that encourages individual development and collaboration.
 AHO offers a five or five-and-a-half-year master’s degree programme that is designed to best equip the student to enter directly into professional practice or academia.
-AHO awards three master’s degrees: Master of Architecture, Master of Landscape Architecture, and Master of Industrial Design.
+AHO awards three master’s degrees: Master of Architecture, Master of Landscape Architecture, and Master of Design.
 Within these degree programmes, students may specialise in the fields of architecture, landscape architecture and urbanism, industrial design, interaction design, service and systems-oriented design.
 The school also offers post-professional master’s courses in urban studies and architectural conservation.
 AHO offers a single type of doctoral degree, the Doctor of Philosophy.

 The PhD program is organized as a separate academic and administrative unit.
 The PhD program includes about 50 PhD candidates who, along with AHO’s established academic staff, do research on artistic and academic problems.